 - design and technology

 The most widely run SKE courses are those in maths and the three sciences, notably physics, as these are the subjects that are in demand by schools.
 To explore the range of courses on offer, search for an SKE course.

 What do SKE courses involve?

 An SKE course can be studied full or part time, in a classroom or online, and either before or alongside your core teacher training.

 Courses also vary in length.
 Eight-week short courses exist for candidates who want a refresher, while courses of up to 28 weeks are available if you're planning to pursue a new subject altogether.
 For example, Edge Hill University hosts eight, 16 and 28 week courses, catering to the varying capabilities of SKE candidates.

 You'll be put through assessment tasks for each unit of the course.
 These tasks will be a mixture of written exams, essays and delivering lessons to small groups of pupils.
-Most courses will include homework and require independent research and study.
+Most courses include homework and require independent research and study.

 Is funding available?